Feuerlabs/exosense_specs/doc/exodm.md

     }

 **Create a new configuration set [deprecated in 2.x]**<br>This command creates a new configuration set describing an RPC API and configuration data supported by a device.
 A configuration set is associated with a yang module, created through a [exodm:create-yang-module] command, that describes the configuration data and API interface of the devices that are members of the set.
 Also tied to the configuration set is a notification URL that will receive all results from RPCs sent to a member device The notification URL will also be used to forward incoming incoming RPCs from the device sent to the server. <br><br>Once a configuration set has been created, it can have devices added to it through the [exodm:add-config-set-members].
 All such member devices can have RPCs, as defined in the configuration set yang module, called through the JSON-RPC interface.
-These devices can also have configuration data updated by the server through the [exodm:update-config-set] and [exodm:push-config-set] commands.
+These devices can also have configuration data updated by the server through the [exodm:update-config-set] and [exodm:push-config-set] commands.<br><br>Please note that any RPCs defined in the yang module tied to a configuration set must have a "uses exo:std-request" line in it to include transaction elements used by the Exosense Server to route the RPC to the correct device.
+See [exo:std-request] for details.

 #### descriptions
 <dl><dt>account</dt>